 Fostering Small Business Growth in Michigan

-The Foundation, in partnership with Northern Initiatives, launched the Eagle Emerging Entrepreneurs fund to support the growth of small businesses in the communities around Eagle Mine.
-The Foundation has provided a partial loan guarantee to high-potential businesses, which have also received business training.
-To date, the Foundation's guarantee has enabled the provision of over $820,000 in loans to 22 local businesses operating in retail and services, agricultural and manufacturing sectors.
-In turn, more than 140 jobs have been retained or created in the area through access to financing.
+The Eagle Emerging Entrepreneurs Fund was launched to support the growth of small businesses in the communities around Eagle Mine.
+The Foundation has provided a partial loan guarantee to high potential businesses, which have also received business training.